 9-day transportation by private van, including Lisbon airport round-trip transfer.

-Not included: airfare to/from your country, 1 lunch and 2 dinners in Cascais, drinks in restaurants, personal insurance, and personal expenses.
+Not included: airfare to/from your country, one dinner in Cascais, drinks in restaurants, personal insurance, and personal expenses.